cashubtc/nuts/tests/10-tests.md

 }
 ```

-**Melt.** Paying melt quote `quote-melt-0001` (amount 8, no change outputs) with the swap's 8-sat proof as the only input; the melt quote is the only output, binding its quote id and amount:
+**Melt.** Paying melt quote `quote-melt-0001` (quote amount 8 with a fee reserve of 0, so the output's amount is 8; no change outputs) with the swap's 8-sat proof as the only input; the melt quote is the only output, binding its quote id and that amount:

 ```json
 {